debiantippse/debiantippse/README.md

 - 👀 I’m interested in:

-      - Computer, BGP, Networking, VM Software(Proxmox), IPv6 (There is no Excuse for not using it!)
+      - Computer, BGP, Networking, VM Software(Proxmox), IPv6 (There is no excuse for not using it!)

 - 🌱 I’m currently learning: